reef-technologies/handbook/agreements.md

 ## Constructive feedback

-We aim to maintain a positive work environment where feedback is given constructively to promote growth and improvement.
+We aim to maintain a positive work environment where feedback is given constructively to promote improvement.
 To manage situations where feedback may seem nonconstructive, we will use the following procedure:

 - If someone feels that feedback is overly negative or aggressive towards any staff member, they should say: